ahope1/Beeb-Pirate-Adventure/README.md

 **dataout.bas** — A program (in BBC BASIC) that writes a datafile for the game Pirate Adventure.
 The datafile contains all the game data such as object locations, room descriptions, etc.

 **basicinterpreter.bas** — The main game program (BBC BASIC).
 Reads in the datafile written by dataout.bas (above), takes player input, processes it, and prints responses on screen.
+The program is presented in a format that can be copied and pasted into BeebEm.
+Comments (REMs) that don't have a line-number can be included in a copy-paste but won't take up any space in the RAM of the (emulated) Beeb.

 **PA.ssd** — Binary file.
 A disc-image containing the playable game.
 For use in BBC Micro emulators such as BeebEm.